Colo55us/Freelance_website_template/README.md

 All the folders are in order and all the data is already in there.

-To view the template simply open the "index.html" file.
+To view the template simply open the "index.php" file.

 p.s.- this site is currently not live.
 Will update once it goes online.